 You may need to adapt the way you interact with your loved one.
 If they insist an impossible event took place, or that a fact (like the year) is different than what you know to be true, realize that this is their reality.
 Arguing may only lead to unnecessary unhappiness.
 Instead, enjoy listening to their stories and find small, meaningful activities to do together, such as sharing a meal or going for a walk around the grounds.

 It’s important to take care of yourself to make the most out of your time together.
 If you are experiencing grief or frustration, there is a good chance they will also pick up on your emotions and become upset.
 You may want to consider talking with a friend or therapy professional about your feelings as a way to work through your role in the transition.

 The better you care for yourself, the better you’ll be able to help take care of your mom or dad.
 Being once the primary caregiver for a senior parent, it’s easy to feel nervous about how comfortable your loved one will feel.
 What’s key to pushing worries aside, is reminding yourself that a team of loving, caring, and expert professionals will be there to ensure they are happy and healthy at all times.

 Know that it Gets Easier

 The initial transition into a memory care community can be challenging, and at times your loved one may say or do things that are hurtful.
 But remember, it isn’t personal.

 They are coming from a place of uncertainty, confusion, and frustration.
 Accept that their unhappiness is temporary.
 They will have good days and difficult days.

 By attending to their care with compassion and love, you are ensuring that they are safe and will continue to have every opportunity for a fulfilling life beyond dementia.

-Find out more about how The Kensington Falls Church can help your mom or dad transition to the highest level of independence without compromising their safety.
-We welcome you to book your personalized tour today.
+Find out more about how The Kensington Falls Church can help your mom or dad with transitioning to memory care, while preserving the highest level of independence without compromising their safety.
+We welcome you to book your virtual tour today.